gothicfann/terraform-puppet/README.md

 1. Change variable values in the `variables.tf` file and just run `terraform apply` command.
 2. It needs about 10 mins to setup puppet enterprise master.
 You can ssh to the machine and examine `/var/log/messages` file for detailed info and setup process logs.
-3. It's done!
-PE Master is up and running.